25benjaminli/md-sa2/README.md

 If you want to run baseline U-Net models, run `eval_unet.py`.
 The U-net models were trained with different image dimensions (too much memory consumption and time spent with higher dimensions), so ensure that you have run the following prior to running `eval_unet.py`: `python preprocess.py --overrides preprocessing.resize_dims=[224,224] --expected_folds expected_folds.json`.
 If you intend to run MD-SA2 after running U-Net, be sure to rerun the `python preprocess.py` for the dimensions to match up.

+Also, visit `extra_software/visualization/vis_volume.py` for some cool visualizations of predictions, labels, and brain volumes.
+Note that this does require you to have run MD-SA2 or the other models, collected their predictions, and moved them into a folder under this directory called "volumes" (this should be done automatically during MD-SA2's validation process, if not available then do it manually).

 Running other vanilla segment-anything based models detailed in the paper will be available soon.
 Also, the option to use a low-rank adapted version of SA2 has been included - not originally part of the paper and sparsely tested.

 Note: this code was primarily tested on a machine running linux.
 Windows may or may not be supported.